Photography and ultralight backpacking don’t exactly go well together.

 Switching camera systems is quite a hassle since it means buying everything from scratch.

-Here are some of my takeaways from my experiencing switching from Nikon to Fujifilm.
+Here are some of my takeaways from my experiencing switching from full-frame DSLR to crop-sensor mirrorless.

 • Lenses first.
-Let your lens needs guide your choice of camera system.
-My requirement for a lightweight telephoto zoom was a big reason Fujifilm won me over.
+My requirement for a lightweight telephoto zoom eliminated some brands entirely and was a big reason I went with Fujifilm.

 • Downsizing to APS-C AND mirrorless made my setup much lighter.
 If I wasn’t willing to give up full-frame, I would have only saved 400-500 g (see my potential setups) off my DSLR setup.
 That difference wasn’t large enough for me to justify buying new gear.